francescocartelli/surveys-web-app/README.md

-Response body: A survey object with responses attached for a completed user form, values is the object that contains the user answers (closed answer -> id of the answer, open answer -> text).
+<b>Response body:</b> A survey object with responses attached for a completed user form, values is the object that contains the user answers (closed answer -> id of the answer, open answer -> text).

 ```